foundry-rs/book/src/forge/traces.md

     └─ ← ()
 ```

-The gas unaccounted for are extra operations happening between calls, such as arithmetic and store reads/writes.
+The gas unaccounted for is due to some extra operations happening between calls, such as arithmetic and store reads/writes.

-Forge will try to decode as many signatures and values as possible, but sometimes it is not.
-In those cases, the traces will appear like so:
+Forge will try to decode as many signatures and values as possible, but sometimes this is not possible.
+In these cases, the traces will appear like so:

 ```ignore
   [<Gas Usage>] <Address>::<Calldata>